maingockien01/COMP3040A3/README.md

 Our API provides the user with information about upcoming concerts in Manitoba.
 The user can specify a range of parameters such as a date range, the artist name, or the city name, however, all these parameters are optional.
 Should a user not specify any of the parameters, they will get a list of all concerts in Manitoba for the upcoming year.

-The response recieved by the user will contain a list of concerts containing information such as a list of artists that will make an apearance in the concert, the name and address of the venue as well as the date and time of the concert.
+The response received by the user will contain a list of concerts containing information such as a list of artists that will make an appearance in the concert, the name and address of the venue as well as the date and time of the concert.

-In the case of invalid input such as a date range prior to the current date, or invalid artist or city names, the user will recieve an error specifying the issue.
-The user may also recieve an error in the case that a server side error occurs.
+In the case of invalid input such as a date range prior to the current date, or invalid artist or city names, the user will receive an error specifying the issue.
+The user may also receive an error in the case that a server-side error occurs.

 ## Endpoint(s)
 Our API is simple, and there is only one endpoint.
 You only have to do a GET request.